Three power substations vandalized in Washington, knocking out power for 14,000

 No suspects are in custody and it was not immediately clear if all three substations were vandalized by the same person or people or if the attacks are related.

-As of 11:30 a.m. local time, Tacoma Public Utilities said that around 2,700 of the 7,300 customers who lost power were still in the dark.
+As of 5:30 p.m. local time, Tacoma Public Utilities said that only about 900 of the 7,300 customers who lost power were still in the dark.

 The three incidents come less than a month after someone opened fire on a substation in North Carolina, knocking out power to some 45,000 people.
 The "deliberate" attack raised concerns about the vulnerability of the U.S. power grid to sabotage, as many substations are protected by little more than chainlink fences.